-This is how I learnt from Marco.
-Yes, he LOVES all types of upside down cakes and has quite some experiences with them.
+This is what I learned from Marco.
+Yes, he LOVES all types of upside-down cakes and has quite some experience with them.

 So you would want to arrange the peaches as snugly as possible, trying to cover the bottom of the pan as much as you can.

 Why?
 You might ask.

 This is to prevent the cake batter from seeping through and kind of ruining the cake final's look.
 I mean, it is after all an upside-down cake and the magic is on how beautiful the peaches look at the end, right?

 How To Get It Right